Holic75/KingmakerRebalance/README.md

 The changes corresponding to these spells as well as Plant Shape I, II and III were also applied to druid wildshape ability.

-In addition mod also makes some balance changes:
+In addition mod also makes some changes to existing features to make them closer to pnp:
 - nerfs animal compnions to make them closer to pnp (reduces physical prowess bonuses by factor of 2, natural ac bonuses by 1.5, and removes enchanced attacks).
 - sets base skill points of every classes to 1/2 of pnp value (since most skills in the game correspond to 2 skills in pnp),